- Colorado has implemented a permanent 2.5 month open enrollment period; enrollment runs from November 1 to January 15 each year.

 Colorado has permanently extended open enrollment, so it runs from November 1 to January 15 every year.
-Open enrollment for 2022 health plans will begin November 1, 2021, and continue until January 15, 2022.
+Open enrollment for 2022 health plans runs from November 1, 2021 through January 15, 2022.

 How much does individual health insurance cost in Colorado?

 In 2021, the average full-price (pre-subsidy) premium for plans purchased through Connect for Health Colorado was about $459/month.
 That was among the lowest in the nation; only six states had lower average full-price premiums (Massachusetts, Maryland, Minnesota, New Hampshire, Rhode Island, and Utah; it’s noteworthy that four of those six have state-run marketplaces, just like Colorado).